Merrick Boulevard buses: Queens bus redesign

 On December 17, 2024, addendums to the final plan were released.
 Among these, stop changes were made along the corridor, and weekend frequencies on the Q5 were altered for customer benefits.
 The Q5 retained its truncated route for weekday service, terminating at 233rd Street.
 The Green Acres and Rosedale branches of the Q5 and Q85 routes were split into four rush routes—the Q85, Q86, Q87, and Q89.
 The Q85 and Q86 would travel to Rosedale, while the Q87 and Q89 would travel to Green Acres Mall.
 The Q85 and Q89 would use the existing Q85's routing via Bedell Street and Conduit Avenue, while the Q86 and Q87 would use the existing Q5's routing via Merrick Boulevard.
 The Q5 would continue to serve Green Acres during the day and Rosedale late nights when the Q87 does not run.
 This change would clarify the previous service patterns, where the Q85 and Q5 each had three different route variants depending on the time of day.
 On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
 The sole Q5 route was changed from “Limited” to “Local” after the approval, and all five routes were assigned to Phase I, which launched on June 29, 2025.
+The Q87 was to run weekdays only, but is operating every day as of 2026.